Areas of interest

 When we had a chance to re-invest in healthcare, we created a portfolio of research projects, demonstrators, and client co-innovation collaborations to develop innovative industry-specific assets and business solutions.
 Examples included a patient safety dashboard to reduce line infections and other risks in the ICU, an operating room schedule optimization solution, smart sensing for fall prevention and non-obtrusive patient monitoring (sleep, vitals, activities of daily living), and tools to help patients bridge communication gaps with the healthcare team.

 Over time, my management and executive responsibilities grew, including leading teams in multiple countries and areas of expertise.
 I led the company's applied innovation investments in analytics, machine learning, and data engineering targeted at HPE's software businesses (security, big data platforms, application development management, IT ops mgt, and information management & governance).
 I also led the software and analytics research targeted at HPE’s largest research investment, The Machine, with the aim to lead the transition to memory-driven computing.
+We created a number of open-source projects, including Apache Trafodion (an enterprise-scale SQL-on-Hadoop solution enabling OLTP workloads with an amazing parallel-aware query optimizer that builds on a great legacy), and Sparkle (a set of performance enhancements for Apache Spark for large-memory workloads).
 Finally, I partnered with the Stanford University School of Medicine to help them create the first ACGME-accredited fellowship program in clinical informatics.